 I am an Assistant Professor in the Department of Writing & Rhetoric Studies at the University of Utah.
 From 2016-2020, I was an Assistant Professor in the Technical Communication and Rhetoric program at Texas Tech University, where I directed the English department’s Media Lab for two years.

 My current research project is a book on rhetorical theory, academic freedom, and campus activism.
 I’ve taught graduate courses on rhetorical theory, posthumanism, and the history of rhetoric.
 In 2018, I won the TTU College of Arts & Sciences Teaching Innovation Award for my composition course on rhetoric and videogames.
 At Utah this fall, I’m teaching a new undergraduate course on queer rhetorics.

 I earned my Ph.D. in Rhetoric from the University of Texas at Austin.
 While I was at UT Austin, I served as Assistant Director in the Digital Writing and Research Lab for two years (2013-2015).
 I earned a Digital Writing and Research Certificate in 2015.
 I am a lifetime member of the Rhetoric Society of America, and I served on the Governing Board from 2012-2013.

 I have presented conference papers at MLA, CCCC, NCA, and RSA.
-My writing is published in Composition Forum, Philosophy & Rhetoric, Transgender Studies Quarterly, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and QED: A Journal in GLBTQ Worldmaking.
+My writing is published in Rhetoric Society Quarterly, Composition Forum, Philosophy & Rhetoric, Transgender Studies Quarterly, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and QED: A Journal in GLBTQ Worldmaking.
 I am a co-editor with Andrea Alden, Judy Holiday, and Ryan Skinnell of Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley, which is forthcoming from University Press of Colorado/Utah State University Press.